 I’d go away and come back to it a few days later, having not so much as typed a single line of code in between, and be back to square one.

-In short, this was an ineffective way of learning to code, which itself made me think that I didn’t really have what it takes.
+This was an ineffective way of learning to code, which made me think that I didn’t really have what it takes.
 Making the commitment to code every single day is an investment in yourself and your journey to become a programmer.
 Each day, I took my time with each programming concept and this time, it sunk in.

 Just do it